demessiee/node-express-intro/Unit-Final-Node-Express.md

 * PUT /candidates/candidate - updates candidate with specified body
 * DELETE /candidates/candidate/:id - deletes candidate with specified id
 * GET /candidates/candidate/:id/jobs - gets a list of all jobs applied to by candidate with specified id
-* POST /candidates/login - authenticates a candidates's credentials and then sends a JWT token if successful
+* POST /candidates/login - authenticates a candidate's credentials and then sends a JWT token if successful

 Jobs
 * GET /jobs/ - sends a list of all jobs